-Image 7: Local roads and site accessibility
+Image 6: Local roads and site accessibility

-6. Protected Buildings, Protected Monuments and Protected Trees
+Protected Buildings, Protected 6.
+Monuments and Protected Trees

 6.1.
-There are no Protected Buildings within the site boundary but several are located in the surrounding area which are depicted in Image 8.
+There are no Protected Buildings within the site boundary but several are located in the surrounding area which are depicted in Image 7.

 6.2.
 There are no Protected Monuments or Protected Trees in the immediate area.
-There are no archaeological find-spots or archaeological sites within the site or the surrounding area.
+There are no archaeological find-spots or archaeological sites within the site although there are records of two prehistoric stone axes found relatively nearby.